ncatlab/nlab-content/pages/2/4/3/1/1342/content.md

 ## Monadic descent

-In some context the descent condion may algebraically be encoded in an [[adjunction]].
+In some context the descent condition may algebraically be encoded in an [[adjunction]].
 This leads to the notion of [[monadic descent]].
 See there for more details.

 ## Related concepts